Thousands without power as deadly winter storm's deep freeze stretches through Christmas Day

 The scope of the storm has been nearly unprecedented, stretching from the Great Lakes near Canada to the Rio Grande along the border with Mexico.
 About 60% of the U.S. population faced some sort of winter weather advisory or warning, and temperatures plummeted drastically below normal from east of the Rocky Mountains to the Appalachians, the National Weather Service said.

-Thousands of U.S. flights were canceled Saturday, and another 1,300 as of Sunday morning, according to the tracking site FlightAware.
+Thousands of U.S. flights were canceled Saturday, and another 1,700 as of midday Sunday, according to the tracking site FlightAware.

 Forecasters said a bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — had developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.